ElementoLab/scTCRseq/README.md

-###location for Vidjil BLAST reference sequences in vidjil program -  NEEDS TO BE MANUALLY CHANGED
+###location for Vidjil BLAST reference sequences in vidjil program -  (needs to be changed manually)

 humanVidjilRef="/path/to/tr_germline/human"

 mouseVidjilRef="/path/to/tr_germline/mouse"